 Some casinos may allow you to surrender your hand after you’ve received your cards.
 In this case, you will lose half your stake and receive the other half back.

-You might think this sounds like a stupid idea, but there is a small set of circumstances that make this a worthwhile course of action.
+You might think this sounds like a stupid idea, but there is a small set of circumstances that make this worthwhile.

 For example, if you have a jack and a six you have 16.
 If the dealer is showing a ten or a face card, it would make sense to surrender.